 In addition to the current continuous dust monitoring programme (TSP and DP), OGNZL installed three real-time TSP monitors in 2021 for Project Martha pit activities as dust management tools, in accordance with recommendations from the Project Martha Hearings Panel.
-These are positioned alongside the current monitors at Grey Street (6.61), Met Station (6.63) and Bulltown Road (6.74), providing prompt feedback on TSP levels to ensure that future earthworks in the open pit will have an established real-time system ready in advance.
-The monitors can also analyse for specific dust fractions (PM{10} , $PM{2.5}$, using special cyclones) should the need arise in the future.
+These are positioned alongside the current monitors at Grey Street (6.61), Met Station (6.63) and Bulltown Road (6.74), (refer to Appendix B for locations) providing prompt feedback on TSP levels to ensure that future earthworks in the open pit will have an established real-time system ready in advance.
+The monitors can also analyse for specific dust fractions (PM10, PM2.5, using special cyclones) should the need arise in the future.